ascent08/startgg-obsscripts/README.md

 # startgg-obsscripts
-A set of OBS scripts to be used in tandem with start.gg tournaments
+A set of scripts to be used in tandem with streaming tournaments hosted on start.gg

 For each script, you will need to provide:
 * a start.gg developer key (more information can be found [here](https://developer.start.gg/))